Principal And Interest: Mortgage Payment Basics

 What Is Your Principal Payment?

-The principal is the amount of money you borrow when you originally take out your home loan.
+The principal is the amount of money you borrow with your home loan.
 To calculate your mortgage principal, simply subtract your down payment from your home’s final selling price.

-For example, let’s say that you buy a home for $300,000 with a 20% down payment.
+For example, let’s say you buy a home for $300,000 and make a 20% down payment.
 In this instance, you’d put $60,000 down on your loan.
-Your mortgage lender would then cover the cost of the remaining amount on the loan, which is $240,000.
-In this case, your principal balance would be $240,000.
+Your mortgage lender would then cover the remaining amount by way of a loan for $240,000 – which is your principal balance.

 Your principal is the most important factor in deciding how much home you can afford.
-The principal you borrow accumulates interest as soon as you take it out.
+The principal you borrow immediately starts accumulating interest.

 What Is Your Interest Payment?